marcus-downing/charactersheets/README.md

-charactersheets
+Character Sheets for Pathfinder and Dungeons & Dragons 3.5 by Dyslexic Studeos
 ===============

-Dyslexic Character Sheets

-Foo
+You can view this at [http://charactersheets.minotaur.cc]